oracle-livelabs/spatial-graph/adb-graph/ll-ocw-2022/sprint-create-compartment/sprint-create-compartment.md

 ### Prerequisites
 * An Oracle Cloud Account.

-## Create an OCI Compartment
+## **Task 1:** Create an OCI Compartment

-1. Sign in to the Oracle Cloud Infrastructure Console.
+1. Log in to your Oracle Cloud account using another browser tab or window if you are not already logged in.

 2. Open the **Navigation** menu and click **Identity & Security**.
 Under **Identity**, click **Compartments**.